8 ways to help with perimenopause symptoms

 • Joint pain

-It feels like a lot!
-While perimenopause can be a challenging time, there are a number of things you can do to help manage your perimenopause symptoms and improve your overall well-being.
+While perimenopause can be a challenging time, there are several things you can do to help manage your perimenopause symptoms and improve your overall well-being.

 1. Exercise regularly